waylake/profile/README.md

 <h3 align="center">🌟 Introduce 🌟</h3>
 <ul>
   <li>I have 3 years of experience building and designing software.
-Currently, </li>
+Currently, &nbsp; I love to work on web applications using technologies like React, Tailwind, Next.js, and more.</li>
-  <li>I love to work on web applications using technologies like React, Tailwind, Next.js, and more.</li>
+  <li></li>
 </ul>